tjcarney89/swift-ibConfiguration-readme-ios-0217/README.md

 * Explain that a **UIView** represents the rectangular area on the screen which manages all of the content that is placed within it.
 * Drag & drop a **Label** and a **Button** from the Object library onto the View.
 * Drag & drop a **Button** from the Object library onto the View.
-* Explain that the Attributes inspector is where they can edit attributes of the selected object.
+* Use  Attributes inspector is where they can edit attributes of the selected object.
 * Change the background color of the View.
 * Select their View Controller as being the "Initial View Controller" in the Attributes Inspector